Jill Johnston: Career

 As this incident illustrates, Johnston's self-described "east west flower child beat hip psychedelic paradise now love peace do your own thing approach to the revolution" (as she called it in Lesbian Nation) often confounded her feminist allies as much as it did the conservative foes of gay and lesbian liberation.
-In 1973, she predicted "an end to the catastrophic brotherhood and a return to the former glory and wise equanimity of the matriarchies."

 As recorded in Lesbian Nation, Johnston often was at the center of controversies within the feminist movement of the 1960s and 1970s.
 She famously went on record stating that "all women are lesbians except those that don't know it yet."
+Lesbian Nation, published in 1972, was written in a Dadaist narrative and called for lesbian separatism, something that Johnston viewed not just as a physical entity, but a mental endeavor.
+She frequently hosted "lesbian camp weekends" at her country house in upstate New York; one regular visitor was architect Phyllis Birkby, who she had met at the Women's College of North Carolina.
+Birkby and Johnston collaborated on the anthology Amazon Expedition, and contemplated purchasing land for a lesbian living space together in the Berkshires.

+In her work Films Out of Focus, specifically in the 1972 edition, Johnston presents enigmatic phrases that captivate the reader's attention, encouraging introspection.
+Her writing includes discussions about feminism, particularly the assertion that lesbians are feminists, not solely defined by their sexuality.
+In 1973, she predicted "an end to the catastrophic brotherhood and a return to the former glory and wise equanimity of the matriarchies."

 Johnston was also one of the first countercultural and lesbian writers at Ms. magazine, eventually coming to the conclusion that the magazine was too mainstream, ultimately presenting feminism as palatable, family-friendly and safe.
 According to author Vivian Gornick:

 For radical feminists like me, Ellen Willis, and Jill Johnston, we had a different kind of magazine in mind.
 We came out against marriage and motherhood.
 Gloria Steinem was uptown; we were downtown.
 She hung out with Establishment figures; we had only ourselves.
 It very quickly became obvious at that first meeting that they wanted a glossy that would appeal to the women who read the Ladies' Home Journal.
 We didn't want that, so they walked away with it.